Champaign shooting leaves man with non-life-threatening wound

 Another man, 33, was struck in the face with a handgun, “causing a significant laceration,” Lt.
 Nathan Rath said in a news release.

-A few minutes later, they were told the 39-year-old man had arrived at a local hospital with a non-life threatening gunshot wound to his upper left arm.
+A few minutes later, they were told the 39-year-old had arrived at a local hospital with a non-life-threatening gunshot wound to his upper left arm.

-The second victim also arrived at a local hospital with his injuries, police said.
+The second victim also went to a hospital with his injuries, police said.

 Rath asked any resident or businesses in the area with surveillance footage to contact the police, as the investigation is ongoing and no arrests have been made.